-Is a bunch of life insurance agents who just happen to be really good at helping folks with pre-existing medical conditions like this one, find and qualify for the life insurance coverage that they are looking for.
-So please forgive us is we don’t seem to grasp the full complexities of this disorder or happen to leave something out about this condition which is paramount to fully understanding it’s complexities, it’s not because we do so on purpose, it’s probably just because we’re not trained medical professionals!
+Is a bunch of life insurance agents who just happen to be good at helping folks with pre-existing medical conditions like this one, find and qualify for the life insurance coverage that they are looking for.
+So please forgive us is we don’t seem to grasp the full complexities of this disorder or happen to leave something out about this condition, which is paramount to understand it’s complexities fully.
+After all, it’s not because we do so on purpose, it’s probably because we’re not trained, medical professionals!

 Which is ok…

-Get back to where we left off which is on…
+So, let’s now get back to where we left off, which is on…

 What rate (or price) can I qualify for?